5 Indispensable Food Safety Kitchen Gadgets

 #2: Shallow Containers

 This one is a no-brainer.
 Labelling or colour-coding your frozen or canned food helps you organize your fridge and eliminates guesswork so that you aren’t accidentally biting into expired food.
+While this is a very common tool for food handlers, it is still neglected by many and the food businesses.

 #4: Multiple Cutting Boards